-In the prac kit you will find the grammar for the first level of Parva, taken from page 89.
-Generate a program from this that will recognise or reject simple Parva programs, and verify that the program behaves correctly with two of the sample programs in the kit, namely VOTER.PAV and VOTER.BAD.
+In the prac kit you will find the grammar for a version of Parva based on the one on page 100.
+Generate a program from this that will recognise or reject Parva programs, and verify that the program behaves correctly with two of the sample programs in the kit, namely VOTER.PAV and VOTER.BAD.

+'''

+cmake Parva

+Parva voter.pav

-cmake Parva crun Parva voter.pav crun Parva voter.bad -L
+Parva voter.bad -L

+'''